Willamette Shore Trolley: Regular service, extensions

 Regular, seasonal vintage streetcar service began operation on July 6, 1990, now named the Willamette Shore Trolley.
 A private company named Gales Creek Enterprises was the operator for the first five seasons, under contract with the City of Lake Oswego.
 A 1913-built streetcar originally from San Antonio, Texas, was used, with a diesel-powered generator trailer again employed to provide electricity to the streetcar.
 The ends of the line remained the same as they had been during the 1987 trial service: near the Marquam Bridge in Portland, and near State Street and Terwilliger Boulevard in Lake Oswego.

 In 1993, a half-mile of new track was laid in Lake Oswego, permitting extension of the trolley service south to a terminus just south of A Avenue, much closer to the city center.
 The ticket office was then relocated into a small building owned by Southern Pacific at the new Lake Oswego terminus, and since that time, round-trip excursions have started at the line's south end, rather than in Portland.
 The contract with Gales Creek Enterprises was not renewed when it expired at the end of 1994.
+(The ex-San Antonio streetcar was put into storage but in 1998 was leased, and in 2005 sold, to the Astoria Riverfront Trolley Association.)

 In 1995, the Oregon Electric Railway Historical Society again became the operator of the trolley service, now on a longer-term basis, under contract to Lake Oswego.
 Trolley operation resumed in August 1995, initially using a former Sydney, Australia open-sided streetcar, but only as a temporary substitute until the intended car could be moved to the line.
 This was 1928-built Blackpool tram 48, the same double-deck trolley which OERHS had operated on the Willamette Shore line for a few months in fall 1987.
 The double-decker entered service on November 24, 1995.
 It was joined in December 1996 by another streetcar in OERHS's collection, a 1932 Brill "Master Unit"-type streetcar which had spent its entire working life in Portland, where the cars of that model gained the nickname "Broadway cars", from the route they first served.